Counselling

 Your client contract will outline in detail the limits of confidentiality.

-How to apply for counselling?
+How to apply for therapy?

 You can self-refer by using our online form or you can contact our office on 01481 729000.
-You will be offered an initial appointment where we will assess your current situation and suitability for counselling.
+You will be offered an initial appointment where we will assess your current situation and suitability for therapy.
 Please note that we don’t accept referrals from family members/friends but would expect you to contact us directly or through a professional such as your GP or other key worker.

-FAQs about counselling
+FAQs about therapy

-Q: Is it free to access counselling?
+Q: Is it free to access?

 Q: I am worried about my substance use/gambling, but also have mental health issues.
 Will this prevent me from accessing help from In-dependence?

 A: It is not uncommon for people to experience mental health issues whilst engaging in problematic use of substances or gambling.
-We can offer you counselling if you are experiencing common mental health problems such as depression and anxiety.
+We can offer you therapy if you are experiencing common mental health problems such as depression and anxiety.
 However, it is best practice that we consult your mental health worker if you have been diagnosed with schizophrenia, psychosis or other complex mental health issues, prior to offering you a service.

 Q: How many sessions will you offer?